TannDev/silence-among-us/README.md

 If you're comfortable with Docker, here's what you need to know:
 - The docker image is `jftanner/silence-among-us`
-- Make sure to add the environment variables via `-e DISCORD_TOKEN=your-token` or with the `.env` file.
+- Make sure to add the environment variables you need via the `-e` or `--env-file` parameters.
-- If you want to use the API app, you'll need to expose or publish whichever port you selected.
+- If you want to use the API server or capture, you'll need to expose/publish whichever port you selected.

-Here's a quick and dirty example, if you're running locally:
+Here's a quick and dirty example, if you're running locally, and have a `.env` file:
 `docker run -it --rm -p 3000:3000 --env-file=.env jftanner/silence-among-us`

 #### Run via Node.js